Long Ma, the Dragon horse surveying along the quays of Calais in 2016. ©Christophe Bonvarlet

 Thirty years of giants and urban theater

-From the 'Giant Fallen from the Sky' to the arrival of the Voyage Varan in November 2025, Calais has established itself in France as a stronghold of street theatre.
+From the 'Giant fallen from the sky' to the arrival of the Traveling Monitor lizard who triumphs over Lilith with the Dragon, Calais has established itself in France as a stronghold of street theatre.
 François Delaroziere's titanic creatures are now part of Calais's identity.
 A look back at three decades of emotion and happiness.

 Calais, a pioneering city of street theatre